-Actionplay is a non-profit organization dedicated to providing children, teens, and adults on the autism spectrum and related conditions equal access to education, arts, and culture.
-Actionplay’s creative and compassionate learning environments, professional development, and training modules teach respectful ways of inviting people on the autism spectrum to experience education, arts, and culture.
-All Actionplay programs are open to the general public.
+Actionplay is a non-profit organization dedicated to providing autistic, neurodivergent, and disabled teens and adults with equal access to the theatremaking process.
+Actionplay’s creative and compassionate learning environments, professional development, and training modules teach respectful ways of inviting neurodivergent and disabled people to experience education, arts, and culture.

 Action-Improv Musical Series (AIMS)